VipanchiKatthula/academic-kickstart/content/home/experience.md

   date_start = "2017-06-07"
   date_end = "2018-05-31"
   description = """
 • Streamlined & maintained data warehouse, data lake metadata, and user documentation for internal business customers.
-Created and managed database objects including tables, indexes, and procedures using SSIS workflows and data pipelines. <br /> <br />
+Created and managed database objects including tables, indexes, and procedures using SSIS workflows and data pipelines. <br />
 • Accelerated the operations for filtering and transformation of the raw data by doing a consistent health check of complex SQL queries over time. <br />
 • **Key Achievement**: Designed interactive Tableau decision dashboards for the compliance team of a major retailer to understand risks associated with their practices.
 Helped avert potential non-compliance and regulatory risks worth more than $2.0M.
   """